aiegoo/obstruction/README.md

 ### obstruction

-Obstruction is a territory game to play against each other in order to obsruct the opponent to dominate the world.
+Obstruction is a territory game to play against each other in order to obsruct the opponent to dominate the world of the game board.

 ```markdown
 Here is the key rules of the game